 Since cortisol levels are chronically elevated in today’s world, it’s critically important to take steps to reduce it.

-If you can bring cortisol back into balance, it’s a big step in the right direction towards bringing your body out of the scarcity state, pushing it towards a state of abundance and high energy (what we called moving up the spectrum of health).
+If you can bring cortisol back into balance, it’s a big step in the right direction towards bringing your body out of the scarcity state.
+Not only that, but you can then push it towards a state of abundance and high energy (i.e., moving up the spectrum of health).

 This is where supplements come in.

-While changing things like lifestyle and diet are crucial in lowering cortisol, supplements can give you a big advantage, and it would be foolish to ignore that advantage.
+While changing things like lifestyle and diet are crucial in lowering cortisol, supplements can give you a big advantage.
+It would be foolish to ignore that advantage.

-Below are the top 5 supplements we recommend for reducing cortisol.
+Below are the top five supplements we recommend for reducing cortisol.

 1. Phosphaditylserine (PS)

-In simple words, phosphatidylserine is a type of fat that can be found in every cell membrane of the human body that also contains the mineral phosphorus.
+In simple words, phosphatidylserine is a type of fat that can be found in every cell membrane of the human body.
+It also contains the mineral phosphorus.

 Several human studies have found out that phosphatidylserine improves cognitive function, attention and memory.
-Not to mention that PS is also known as being one of the top supplements for reducing cortisol, fatigue, ADHD symptoms and cognitive decline.
+Plus, PS is one of the top supplements for reducing cortisol, fatigue, ADHD symptoms and cognitive decline.

-Phosphatidylserine has countless human results, along with an FDA approved health claim regarding its ability to reverse neurodegenerative disease in humans, which is due to its naturally potent action on nourishing the brain’s neurotransmitters and hormonal health (and also mental health).
+Phosphatidylserine has countless human results, along with an FDA-approved health claim regarding its ability to reverse neurodegenerative disease in humans.
+This is due to its naturally potent action on nourishing the brain’s neurotransmitters, hormonal health and mental health.

-You cannot go wrong with taking phosphatidylserine to reduce cortisol.
-This is at the top of the list for a reason, which is why we added it to our own natural cortisol-lowering supplement, Cortigon (click here if you want to learn more about Cortigon).
+You can’t go wrong with taking phosphatidylserine to reduce cortisol.
+This is at the top of the list for a reason, which is why we added it to our natural cortisol-lowering supplement, Cortigon.

 2. Gingko Biloba Leaf Extract

-Gingko biloba is another heavily researched supplement that is great for reducing cortisol.
-It is a plant extract that was used in Chinese medicine for a very long time.
+Gingko biloba is another heavily researched supplement great for reducing cortisol.
+It is a plant extract that’s been used in Chinese medicine for a very long time.

 3. Choline Bitartrate

-Choline bitartrate is found in many foods such as eggs, meat and dairy.
-The human body also produces a little bit of it too.
+Choline bitartrate is found in many foods, such as eggs, meat and dairy.
+The human body also produces a small amount.
 Even though choline is easily accessible through food, a large majority of the population is deficient in it.

-There was also a study done that showed choline can reduce immune inflammation and suppress oxidative stress in patients with asthma.
+Studies have also shown that choline can reduce immune inflammation and suppress oxidative stress in patients with asthma.

-Choline should be taken as a precautionary to make sure you aren’t deficient in it.
-The more deficient you are in choline, the more likely you may be to have elevated cortisol in stressful situations.
+To make sure you aren’t deficient in it, take choline as a precautionary measure.
+The more deficient you are in choline, the more likely you have elevated cortisol in stressful situations.

 4. Ashwagandha (KSM-66)

-Ashwagandha is a potent herb in Ayurvedic medicine that is traditionally used to promote relaxation and healing.
+Ashwagandha is a potent herb in Ayurvedic medicine traditionally used to promote relaxation and healing.

-Theanine is an amino acid that works to calm your body, and it’s one of the main reasons drinking tea can help reduce stress.
+Theanine is an amino acid that calms your body.
+Plus, it’s why drinking tea can help reduce stress.

-Not only can theanine help reduce chronic stress, but it can also protect your brain from the harmful effects of cortisol, preventing the declines in memory and performance that usually occur.
+Not only can theanine reduce chronic stress, but it can also protect your brain from the harmful effects of cortisol, preventing declines in memory and performance.